Medical Marihuana Ordinance

 The Village clerk shall publish this ordinance in the manner required by law.

-THIS ORDINANCE SHALL TAKE EFFECT THIRTY (30) DAYS AFTER PUBLICATION.
+THIS ORDINANCE AMENDMENT SHALL TAKE EFFECT FIFTEEN (15) DAYS AFTER PUBLICATION.

 Yeas 5 Nays 0